Guide for Hikers : What to Wear on Hiking Trail

 2. Language Barriers:

 This area is close to the Tibet Border, and many communities here are heavily influenced by their tradition and culture.
 Even the native Nepalese people have trouble communicating with the locals here, given their nuanced dialects.
 Hiring a local guide who is familiar with the residing communities here is wiser.
-It doesn’t matter how well versed you are with your non-verbal skills; the risk is not worth mentioning.
+It doesn’t matter how well-versed you are with your non-verbal skills; the risk is not worth mentioning.

 To avoid miscommunication, your certified guide will assist you regarding all matters—be it small talk or inquisition into the native lifestyles and livelihoods.
-Traveling as a stranger to an unfamiliar land threatens the people living in this area; as by the laws of human nature, any outsider/stranger is prone to due suspicion in any scenario.
+Traveling as a stranger to an unfamiliar land threatens the people living in this area; as by the laws of human nature, any outsider/stranger is prone to suspicion in any scenario.
 Your local guide carries such a sense of responsibility, as they will act as a mediator between the local people and you, ensuring that all your interactions are smoothly carried out.

 3. Collection of Information/Statistics: